Geostartico/Trusted-list-browser/documentation/Manual/implementation details/TrustList.md

 This is a recursive component that will show and make interactable the filtered Trusted List, each entry is expandable to make it possible to see the nested elements.

-Eech value will be shown in a different button and only if the attached value _expand_ is true the childrens will be also rendered inside a different ItemViewer.
+Each value will be shown in a different button and only if the attached value _expand_ is true the childrens will be also rendered inside the ItemViewer recursive.

 ## Search

-Initially you can see only a little search icon, if this is pressed than an input box will be open, now the X stand for close the search
+Initially you can see only a little search icon, if this is pressed than an input box will be open, now the X stand for close the search.

 Insered some text in the **FilterPane** will be shown only the entries that contain the specified string.